 Returning Filipinos and Overseas Filipino Workers (OFWs)

-Foreign Seafarers with travel history from the said countries in the last 14 days are temporarily prohibited from entering the Philippines from 0001H of 30 December 2020 to 15 January 2021.
+Foreign Seafarers with a travel history from the said countries in the last 14 days are temporarily prohibited from entering the Philippines from 0001H of 30 December 2020 to 15 January 2021.

 Arrival Before 0001H of 30 December 2020